Charon the Ferryman in Greek Mythology

 Charon the Ferryman

-Those that could not afford to pay Charon would be forced to wander the shores of the River Acheron for 100 years, with their ghosts haunting the surface world for the same period.
+Those that could not afford to pay Charon would be forced to wander the shores of the River Acheron for 100 years, with their ghosts said to haunt the surface world for the same period.

-Those that did pay would be allowed on board Charon’s boat, a skiff, and would then be transported across the Acheron, where they would then be judged to see where they would spend eternity.
+Those that did pay would be allowed to board Charon’s boat, a skiff, and would then be transported across the Acheron, where they would then be seen by the Three Judges of the Dead to see where they would spend eternity.

 Charon Ferrying the Deceased